rstrategist/rust-mlops/rust-gpu-translate/README.md

 cargo run -- languages
 ```

+### Interactive REPL

+The `translate` subcommand now supports an interactive REPL when no file is specified.
+Behavior:

+- If you run `translate --text "..."` the CLI will translate the provided sentence and then enter the interactive REPL.
+- If you run `translate --file <PATH>` the tool translates all lines in the file and exits (no REPL).
+- If you run `translate` with no `--text` or `--file` it will enter the interactive REPL immediately.
+- To exit the REPL, enter an empty line or send EOF (Ctrl+D on Linux/macOS, Ctrl+Z Enter on Windows).

+Notes:

+- The application builds a single `TranslationSession` (model) once per run and reuses it for all translations in the session.
+This avoids rebuilding the model for every line and improves interactive performance.

 ### Translate subcommand options

 - `--text <TEXT>` / `-T <TEXT>` : single sentence to translate